Popup tag

 4. Click Add a tag.

-5. Name the tag and choose the following tag type: Popup.
+5. Name your tag and choose the following tag type: Popup.

 6. Click Next.

 7. In HTML tag code, type the code with your popup.
-Adjust the CSS, so that the popup fits your website’s design.
-The code that is already there is a basic popup container.
+Customize the CSS to make the popup match the design of your site.

 Custom pop-up tag in Tag Manager in Piwik PRO

-8. In Advanced tag settings, set the tag type.
-By default, it’s set to be displayed to visitors who consent to A/B Testing and Personalization, but you can change it to a different type.
+8. In Advanced tag settings, choose the tag type.
+By default, your popup appears to visitors who agree to A/B testing and personalization, but you can change this.

 Consent type in Piwik PRO

 9. Respect opt-out and DNT is turned on by default.
-Leave it as is, if you want to respect visitors who set Do-Not-Track in their browsers, or visitors who opt out of tracking using our opt-out form.
+Leave it as is if you want to respect visitors who’ve turned on the Do-Not-Track feature in their browsers or who’ve opted out of tracking using our opt-out form.

 10. Enable document.write is turned off by default.
-Toggle this option, if your tag needs document.write.
+Turn it on only if your tag needs it.

-11. In Flight dates, set the date and time when the tag is fired.
+11. In Flight dates, set the date and time when the tag will fire.

 Flight dates in Piwik PRO